University of West Georgia Scholarships (2025–2026) | Automatic, Competitive & Honors Awards

 Scholarship Award Amount Eligibility & Stacking Rules Separate App?
 Renewable?
 Who Actually Wins?

 Admission-Based Automatic Merit (Resident & Nonresident) No published tier chart for 2025–2026 Institutional awards primarily via UWG Scholarship Portal and departments; may stack with state aid (HOPE/Zell) and price waivers when allowed.
-Border State Waiver/ACM adjust tuition classification, not a cash scholarship.
+Border State Waiver/ACM adjust tuition classification (not a cash award).
 Varies — typically Yes (UWG Scholarship Portal) after admission Varies by award Students admitted early who complete the UWG Scholarship Portal on time; strong GPA/course rigor help.
 Departmental awards favor aligned majors and involvement.

-Note: If UWG later publishes an auto-merit grid (GPA/test tiers), we’ll replace this row with the full tier table and renewal rules.
+Note: If UWG later publishes an auto-merit grid (GPA/test tiers), this row will be replaced with the detailed tier table and renewal rules.

 Automatic Merit FAQ